yongli608/convert-rich-text/README.md

 ## Changelog

+- `5.1.0` Adds Project Details component for This Old House
 - `5.0.1` Update to rendered `class` names for drop caps
 - `5.0.0` Move opinionated export formats from content-api to convert-rich-text.
 - `4.0.0` Bump node version requirements, update object format to match Quill, move repo to voxmedia fork